How to estimate painting and decorating jobs in the UK

 - Contract matt (ceiling): 14 to 17 m2 per litre

 Divide your surface area by the coverage rate and multiply by the number of coats to get litres needed.
 Add 10% for wastage and touching up.
-Trade paint brands — Dulux Trade, Johnstone's, Zinsser — cost more than retail but give better coverage and durability.
+Trade paint brands such as Dulux Trade, Johnstone's, and Zinsser cost more than retail but give better coverage and durability.
 Budget £15 to £30 per 5-litre tin depending on product type.
+Selecting the right paint is important; opting for quality materials can save you time and effort in the long run.

 Experienced decorators use time-based estimating.
 Rough benchmarks per m2 of wall (two-coat, good existing surface):